 It feels like the hospitality sector has been in crisis for a while.
-And it’s not all down to the pandemic either: along with rising energy prices and the cost of living, hospitality businesses have rail strikes, cyber security risks and a Brexit-induced labour shortage to contend with.
+In the last half-decade, we’ve had the pandemic, rising energy prices and the cost of living, not to mention rail strikes, cybersecurity risks, and increased NI contributions to contend with.

-But even during the hard times, plenty of bars, hotels and restaurants manage to thrive.
-Whether you’re starting a hospitality business, in a position to expand or are looking for some extra financial support during a difficult period, here’s a list of the main funding options right now, so you can figure out what works best for your business.
+But even during hard times, many bars, hotels and restaurants manage to thrive, and funding is a great way to enhance your resilience.
+Whether you’re starting a hospitality business, in a position to expand or are looking for some extra financial support during a difficult period, here’s a list of the main funding options available to your business.

 Grants, charities and local funding

-Organisations like Hospitality Action, the trade charity for the hospitality industry, offers grants too.
+Hospitality Action, the trade charity for the hospitality industry, offers grants.
 But unlike council funding, Hospitality Action is more about supporting individuals who work or have worked in hospitality, whether they’re struggling due to illness, addiction, family problems, mental health issues, financial difficulty, or something else.

 Business loans and other lending products